 Instructions

-• Preheat large Dutch oven or pot on high heat, swirl oil to coat and add onion, fresh garlic (if using) and ground turkey.
+• Preheat large Dutch oven or pot on high heat, swirl oil to coat and add onion, garlic and ground meat.
 Saute for 5 minutes, stirring often and breaking meat into pieces.

-• Add bell pepper, celery, rice, thyme, oregano, garlic powder (if not using fresh), salt and pepper.
+• Add bell pepper, celery, rice, thyme, oregano, salt and pepper.
 Saute for 3 more minutes, stirring occasionally.

 • Stir and adjust any seasonings to taste.
 If you have time, let stuffed pepper soup sit covered for 5 minutes.